-The drama program leading to an associate degree prepares students for transfer to a four-year college, leading to a bachelor of arts in Drama Production or Drama Education or a bachelor of arts in Drama Theory.
+The drama program, leading to an associate of arts degree, prepares students for transfer to a four-year college, leading to a bachelor of arts in drama production, drama education, or drama theory.
 This program provides extensive experience and training in performing and all other areas of drama production.